runtime-verification/before-the-workshop/beepbeep-3/README.md

 processors can be used as the input of other processors, forming potentially complex *processor chains*.

+BeepBeep is organized along a modular architecture.
+The main part of BeepBeep is called the *engine*, which provides the basic classes for creating processors and functions, and contains a handful of general-purpose processors for manipulating traces.
+The rest of BeepBeep's functionalities is dispersed across a number of optional *palettes*.

 ## Creating processor chains

-A first way of creating processor chains is programmatically.
-BeepBeep can be used as a Java library that provides objects for creating, connecting and running `Processor` objects.
+BeepBeep provides multiple ways to create processor pipes and to fetch their results.
+The first way is programmatically, using BeepBeep as a library and Java as the glue code for creating the processors and connecting them.

 ### Example 1: cumulative average